mozman/ezdxf/docs/source/tutorials/getting_data.rst

 .. _tut_getting_data:

-Tutorial for getting data from DXF files
+Tutorial for Getting Data from DXF Files
 ========================================

 This tutorial shows how to get data from an existing DXF document.